shakemurasan/okuribito/README.md

 Okuribito is a gem to judge whether methods should be sent to the heaven :innocent:.

+Okuribito monitors the method call with YAML, and exec specified code.

-In other words, it can be used in order to extract the obsolete method.
+In other words, it can be used in order to extract the uncalled method.

 Okuribito was named after a japanese movie.